-The hub-spoke topology (often called star topology) has a central component (the hub) that's connected to multiple networks around it, like a wheel.
-Implementing this topology in the traditional data center can be costly.
+A hub-and-spoke network, often called star network, has a central component that's connected to multiple networks around it.
+The overall topology resembles a wheel, with a central hub connected to points along the edge of the wheel through multiple spokes.
+Setting up this topology in the traditional on-premises data center can be expensive.
 But in the cloud, there’s no extra cost.

 - On-premises network

 This network is the local network used by your organization.
 It is one of the spokes of the topology.

 An Oracle Cloud Infrastructure region is a localized geographic area that contains one or more data centers, called availability domains.
 Regions are independent of other regions, and vast distances can separate them (across countries or even continents).